input-output-hk/plutus-pioneer-program/docs/week8.rst

 is the one that actually runs the contract.
 As for the type parameters, there is no state parameter, and it uses a different schema - *TSUseSchema*, but the error type is the same.

-Next we need to provide the *instanceTag* function which, given an instance key and a wallet, will provide a so-called contract instance tag.
+Next we need to provide the *instanceTag* method which, given an instance key and a wallet, will provide a so-called contract instance tag.
 As we already know the wallet that runs the instance, because that was one of the arguments to the instance key constructor we can ignore it as an argument.

 .. code:: haskell